-Rev. 8
+Rev. 8 (FINAL)

+Guille: I think we can put this one to rest.
+I have made minor grammatical or stylistic suggestions that Inaki needs to resolve.

 Inti is blind and works at an NGO devoted to improving the welfare of the blind community.
 We met socially over a year ago and he illustrated to me the daily challenges faced by blind people by describing the difficulties and risks of visiting his grandmother.
 It was not that she lived too far or that he did not know the streets, but the famously undisciplined Buenos Aires drivers made intersections unsafe, scaffolding and unmarked trenches left by public works crews popped up everywhere, delivery trucks blocked sidewalks, and so on.
 As usual, my mind switched into problem-solving mode.
 I felt confident I could create an app to offer Inti and the rest of the blind community optimal routes and to keep track of transitory obstacles.
 After all, I had access to very powerful tools and I had solved other complicated problems before.
 A few days later I persuaded a couple of friends to give it a try.